 Though not required, it is a good idea to set the path for Djatoka log files.
 You can do this by adding a line to the log4j.properties file.
-For example: log.dir=/usr/local/fedora/server/logs/
+For example:

 Accommodating Viewing Restrictions

 The Djatoka image viewer must send authentication credentials to Fedora in order to get titles back.
 For most set-ups, this communication between Djatoka and Fedora will be direct.
 However, if you wish to put Djatoka behind an authentication wall to restrict the view of objects to certain users in Fedora, you will need to make some additional configurations.